Classical Verification of Quantum Computations in Linear Time: Technical Overview

-A similar statement holds for all these four terms of \eqref{eq:9rr}.
-This could be understood as follows: for each branch (term) in \eqref{eq:9rr}, the form of this branch is only a function of the honest joint phase (where the honest joint phase for branch $x_bx_{b^\prime}^\prime$ is $\theta_b+\theta_{b^\prime}^\prime$).
+A similar statement holds for all these four terms of \eqref{eq:9rr}, thus holds on average.
+This could be understood as follows: on average on each branch (term) in \eqref{eq:9rr}, the form of this branch is only a function of the honest joint phase (where the honest joint phase for branch $x_bx_{b^\prime}^\prime$ is $\theta_b+\theta_{b^\prime}^\prime$).
 More generally, we will see, when we consider the attack that does not follow the restricted form \eqref{eq:9rr}, $\fCoPhTest$ could still guarantee this property.
-In the next subsection we will define the \emph{pre-phase-honest form}, and claim the success of $\fCoPhTest$ (together with other properties) implies the original state is approximately in a pre-phase-honest form.
-Generalizing it to a combine-and-test process on all the $1+L$ gadgets in \eqref{eq:18mq} (from index $0$ to $L$) leads to a linear time phase sub-test: \begin{toyprtl} \begin{enumerate} \item Suppose there are $1+L$ gadgets initially.
-Both parties combine all the gadgets to a single gadget; \item The client computes the honest joint phase of the combined gadget.
-The client reveals the relative phase and both parties run the Hadamard test. \end{enumerate} \end{toyprtl}
+Generalizing it to a combine-and-test process on all the $1+L$ gadgets in \eqref{eq:20} leads to a linear time phase sub-test, which is the $\fCoPhTest$: \begin{toyprtl} \begin{enumerate} \item Both parties combine all the gadgets (with index from $0$ to $L$) to a single gadget; \item The client computes the honest joint phase pair of the combined gadget.
+The client reveals the relative phase of the combined phase pair and both parties run the Hadamard test. \end{enumerate} \end{toyprtl} Informally, $\fCoPhTest$ has the following properties, which could be seen as a generalization of \eqref{eq:36e}. \begin{thm}[Properties of $\fCoPhTest$, informal] Suppose the client holds a tuple of key pairs $K=(K^{(i)})_{i\in [0,L]}$, $K^{(i)}=(x_0^{(i)},x_1^{(i)})$ and holds a tuple of phase pairs $\Theta=(\Theta^{(i)})_{i\in [0,L]}$, $\Theta^{(i)}=(\theta^{(i)}_0,\theta^{(i)}_1)$.
+Suppose the client and server's purified joint state has necessary security properties and has the following form:

-This test could be used to verify its initial state is in the pre-phase-honest form defined in the next subsection up to a constant error.
-It only has one-sided error: once the server fails in the test, the verifier will know it's cheating.
-As expected, this type of test does not fully verify the form of state; but we will see this test, combined with the individual phase test, fully verifies the phase information of the state.
+where $b^{(0)}b^{(1)}\cdots b^{(L)}$ is the coordinate expansion of $\vec{b}$.
+Suppose in $\fInPhTest$ an efficient adversary could pass (make the client outputs $\fpass$ as flag) with probability close to $1$.
+Then on average over all the possible $\vec{b}$ in \eqref{eq:36}, consider the branch